-The Mountain State offers us one of the most haunted places in the America… Moundsville, West Virginia.
+The Mountain State offers us one of the most haunted places in America… Moundsville, West Virginia.

-Moundsville gets its name from the many burial mounds throughout its valley, surrounding creeks and ridges.
-Early records not that there are as many as 10 existing mounds.
+Moundsville gets its name from the many burial mounds throughout its valley, surrounding creeks, and ridges.
+Early records note that there are as many as 10 existing mounds.
 Unfortunately, many of the mounds were destroyed by settlers long ago, however a few remain including the largest conical burial mound in North America, the Grave Creek Mound!

 This takes us to the first stop of our haunted road trip in Moundsville, West Virginia!

 The Grave Creek Mound is probably one of the most prominent reasons for Moundsville earning its name.

 The early Adena people took 100 long years to create this remarkable ancient graveyard.
 Formed between the years of 250 - 150 BC, these grounds hold the remains of prehistoric settlers.
 It is said to be the largest mound of its kind in the United States.
 Researchers speculate that the primal builders of the mound must have moved over 60,000 tons of earth to create the 69-foot-tall hill.
 This was certainly an incredible accomplishment for these prehistoric architects without the modern tools not developed until centuries later.

 This map shows the burial mound complex along with works on the adjoining bluffs.